kapi2800/JSON-COMPILER/README.md

 ## Final Note

-This was a self-built, end-to-end academic project with no external collaboration.
-Created and submitted as part of my college's PBL requirement to apply theoretical concepts in a practical environment.
+This was submitted as part of my college's PBL requirement to apply theoretical concepts in a practical environment.